 Logging and Monitoring

 Meerkat DSA supports internationalized logging, and using different formats.
-Under the hood, Meerkat DSA uses winston for logging, which means that almost any logging format and logging transport may be used.
-By default, Meerkat DSA logs plain text to the console.
+Under the hood, Meerkat DSA uses LogTape for logging.
+By default, Meerkat DSA logs plain text to the console with ANSI coloring.
+JSON logging is supported and recommended.

 Internationalization